It is challenging to cope with a cancer diagnosis. We are here to help.

 This eight-week wellness course, or a combination of shorter sessions, is geared to cancer survivors and primary caregivers or anyone who wants to learn more about reducing their cancer risks.
 This course will cover practical solutions for coping with change, improving nutrition and fitness, reducing stress, and implementing safe and easy ideas for “greening” the home environment.

-The LIFE Program is generally offered twice each year.
+The LIFE Program is generally offered throughout the year.
 For more information, check our events page or contact the Survivorship and Wellness Office at (603) 609-6464.

 Our professional cancer rehabilitation team of physical therapists, occupational therapists and speech-language pathologists work together with your health care team to create a customized rehabilitation plan for you.

 Our program is focused on improving the treatment side effects, helping you to stay as strong and independent as possible during treatment, and regain the strength, function and independence to do the daily activities most important to you.

 You want to stop smoking.
 We offer health coaching to help address these obstacles as well as others.
 Please contact the Survivorship and Wellness Office at (603) 609-6464 for more information and to get connected.

 Cancer Caregiver Support Group